Long Island Child Visitation Lawyers

 Parents should work together to decide on custody terms and a visitation schedule that is mutually agreeable.
 If the parties cannot agree, the court will hold a hearing and will decide custody and visitation terms for the parents.
 A parenting plan is an agreement between both parents that outlines the terms of the custody and visitation arrangements.
 Parents must work together to decide on a visitation schedule that is mutually agreeable.
 In some cases, the mother and father may create a parenting plan that also addresses decisions pertaining to the child's health, education, and general welfare.

-When you schedule your free consultation, we can discuss your options and determine the best strategy to take during your child visitation case.
+When you schedule your free consultation, we can discuss your options and determine the best strategy during your child visitation case.

 Problems with Arrangements